zc1415926/python-classwork-explorer/README.md

+Student can upload the python classwork and teacher can check the classwork is the main aim of this project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Electron](https://github.com/electron/electron).

-## Available Scripts
+## How to run the project

 In the project directory, you can run: